alphagov/govuk-secondline-blinken/README.md

 ### Usage

-The icon uses the Blinken traffic light system:
+The icon uses the following colour scheme:

 - Green means no warnings
+- Purple means some unknown alerts, but no warnings or critical alerts
 - Amber means some warnings, but no critical alerts
 - Red means some critical alerts

 The big block across the top of the icon represents Production.
 The medium-sized one at the bottom-left represents Staging, and the small block in the bottom-right represents Integration.
+AWS Staging and Production environments are not yet represented in the icon but will be once the majority of applications have been migrated.

-Clicking on the icon will open up the Blinken page with more information.
+Clicking on the icon will open up the BlinkenJS page with more information.
 Each environment can be clicked to be taken to the corresponding Icinga page.

 ### Notifications